 Jedediah Strong Smith, one of America’s greatest trapper-explorers, is born in Bainbridge, New York.

-Smith explored a stunningly large area of the Far West during his short life.
+Smith explored a stunningly large area of the American West during his short life.
 He began his western voyages in 1822, when he joined the pioneering fur trader William Ashley on a trip up the Missouri River.
 Unlike earlier fur traders, who depended on Native Americans to actually trap or hunt the furs, Ashley eliminated the Natives as middlemen and instead sent out independent Anglo trappers like Smith to do the job.

 To escape dependence on Native Americans, though, Ashley needed to find his own sources of beaver and otter in the West, and Smith became one of his best explorers.
 A year after his first trip up the Missouri, Smith set out with a small band of mountain men to explore the Black Hills region of the Dakotas at Ashley’s behest.
 Despite being mauled by a grizzly bear in the Black Hills, Smith continued westward to the site of modern-day Dubois, Wyoming, where he and his men camped for the winter.

-During his long forced halt at Dubois, Smith learned from friendly Crow Indians of an easy pass through the Rocky Mountains.
+During his long forced halt at Dubois, Smith learned from Crow Native Americans of an easy pass through the Rocky Mountains.
 The following spring, Smith and his men followed the route outlined by the Crow and discovered that they could cross the mighty Rockies almost effortlessly.
 Later named the “South Pass,” Smith’s new route was a high plain that gradually rose like a shallow ramp to provide an easy crossing of the Continental Divide.
 Employees of John Jacob Astor’s Pacific Fur Company crossed this pass in 1812 when returning to St. Louis from the Pacific.
 The Astorian discovery, though, remained unknown, so Smith is credited for alerting the white settlers to the existence of this easy route across the Rockies.